How Can You Request To Have A Charlotte Street Renamed?

 Barringer Drive winds along the edge of several west Charlotte neighborhoods.
 Pruitt said he had driven or walked by the sign many times and never thought much about who it might be named after.

 Barringer Drive is named for Osmond Barringer, a Charlotte developer and automobile enthusiast.
 He drove the first car into Charlotte in 1902, according to The Charlotte Mecklenburg Library.
 Osmond Barringer was also a white supremacist.
 Local historian Tom Hanchett says Barringer led a parade as part of a campaign for poll taxes and literacy tests that would keep Black people from voting.

 “Back then we didn’t have a Ku Klux Klan,” Hanchett said.
 “We didn’t have people in white robes, but the leaders of the white supremacy campaign urged that everyone dress in red shirts, and there was a grand march of several hundred people up Tryon Street in the summer of 1900."

 Osmond Barringer also donated some land for Revolution Park in 1929.
 But, according to Hanchett, the donation included a clause that said if African Americans were ever allowed to use the park, the donation was voided.

 Osmond’s father, Rufus Barringer, was a general in the Confederate army.
 His brother, Paul Barringer, was a physician and chairman of the faculty at the University of Virginia in the late 19th and early 20th centuries.
 Hanchett said Paul Barringer advocated for segregation and eugenics.
 The University of Virginia removed Paul Barringer’s name from one of its hospital wings in 2019.

-In Clanton Park, Martin Pruitt was upset to learn about Osmond Barringer and his family.
+In Clanton Park, Martin Pruitt, who is white, was upset to learn about Osmond Barringer and his family.